POTS and Sleep: How Your Position Affects Your Heart Rate at Night

 For most people, sleep position is about comfort.
 For people with Postural Orthostatic Tachycardia Syndrome (POTS), it's about physiology.
 Your position during sleep directly affects blood pooling, heart rate regulation, and how you feel when you stand up in the morning.

 POTS patients often report that mornings are the worst part of their day.
 The transition from lying down to standing triggers a cascade of symptoms: racing heart, dizziness, brain fog, nausea.
 What happens during the hours before that transition matters enormously.
-For more on how Komori supports POTS and dysautonomia patients, see our dedicated page.

 What We Know About Position and POTS